tatyree/skip-the-spinning-rims/README.md

    ansible-playbook main.yml`

 1. If you're asked for a password, enter your standard account password;
-   this is sudo surfacing to allow installation of applications to the Application folder.
+   this is sudo surfacing and happens when you've got a non-managed version of the application already in the
+Application folder.